ubcecon/comet-open/comet-home/docs/pages/using_comet.md

 * Optionally edit the `width` and `height` options to change the size of the embed
 * Save the page; you should see the embedded page

 You can now edit this page normally - for instance, by adding other material.
-You could also just add a url instead of an embed normally.
+You could also just add a URL as hyperlink instead of an embed.
 It's up to you!

 ```{tip}
 You can find more information [on this page](https://ucfsd.instructure.com/courses/17245/pages/embedding-a-webpage-in-a-canvas-page).